kenken64/NUSISS-DevOpsEng/container/README.md

 | https://youtu.be/XUfBsttJnbA | Configure env variable @ Travis CI      |

-- Make sure the region is singapore
+- Make sure the AWS region is always set to <b>Singapore</b>
-- Deployment type is Docker
+- Deployment type is choosen as Docker
-- Source code is Sample application
+- Source code is Sample application given in this tutorial
-- Wait for awhile to make sure the setup is done.
+- The configuration and setup takes a few minutes to finish.

 17. Amend the .travis.yml with additional deployment